shahadathhs/system-design-case-studies/fundamentals/system-design-terminology-guide.md

 # System Design Terminology Guide
-*A Plain-English Guide for Self-Taught Backend Developers*
+*A Practical Reference for Backend Engineers*

 ## 1. What Is System Design (In Simple Terms)
 **System Design** is simply "Architecture planning."